 - Databases and data views are better suited for approval processes where several hours, days, or weeks might pass between each handover or approval.
 In these situations, finding the email including the handover link might be tiresome.

 ❌ When should you rather use Handover Nodes for approval processes?

 For some use cases, Handover Nodes may be a better fit to execute approval processes.
 Some indicators that handover Nodes are better suited for a handover process are listed below:

-- No stored information: A case database is an author-configurable data store in a BRYTER service whose primary purpose is to store (case) records.
+- No stored information: A case database is an author-configurable data store in a BRYTER Application whose primary purpose is to store (case) records.
 When you are not reliant on retrieving or approving already stored information, Handover Nodes might be the better option.